 All they need to do is keep the hair for 1 – 2 years, and then they can sell it out.
 It’s sort of like “extra income” for these families.

-Other than Economic reasons, compared with African hair, most Asian hairs are stronger, thicker, heavier and softer.
+Other than Economic reasons, researchers suggested that compared with African hair, most Asian hairs are stronger, thicker, heavier, and softer.
 Because of its very high quality and affordable price, Asian hair is the favorite of most wig and hair extensions vendors.

 Indian Hair Extensions